capozi-devv/Menagerie/README.md

 # Menagerie
-I have three spoons and  eight ways to kill go with them
+I have three spoons and  eight ways to kill god with them